The "Golden Rule" (a/k.a. Ethics of Reciprocity)

 There are only two approaches that we have found to prevent this.
 One appears impossible, the other merely very difficult:

 - Create doubt among believers about the validity of their beliefs.
 It is unlikely that 9/11, Waco or the attack on the Murrah Building, etc. would have happened if the people involved had even a slight doubt about possessing absolute truth.
 Unfortunately, one of the features of religion is that many believers tend to tenatiously believe that their beliefs are absolutely true.
-Thus, creating doubt and skepticism is virtually impossible.
+Thus, creating doubt and skepticism is virtually impossible and is often considered a sin.

 - Have faith groups widen the range of the Golden Rule to encompass not only fellow believers but people of all faiths and none.
 In Matthew 22:34-40, Mark 12:28-31, and Luke 10:25-37, Yeshua of Nazareth's (Jesus Christ's) parable of the Good Samaritan shows us that he intended the Golden Rule to apply to other humans.
 When the Golden Rule is interpreted in this way, human rights -- including religious freedom -- become a priority by all and for all.